 Have you moved since you last updated your registration?
 Just moved to Washington?
 Never been registered before?
-Will you turn 18 by the next election?
+Are you at least 16 years old and a citizen?
 We got you.
 Click below to register to vote!

 Talking the talk

 We aim to break down barriers that prevent folks from deep civic engagement, and the language you speak shouldn’t be one of them.
-That’s why we’re using translated materials in the field to do in-language voter registration.
+That’s why we aim to use translated materials in the field to do in-language voter registration whenever and wherever possible.

 Frequently asked questions